doctormacky/smart-gateway/README_EN.md

 English | [简体中文](./README.md)

 A Java-based plugin for Apache APISIX, compatible with tokens issued by smart-admin (which uses sa-token for authentication).
 This plugin is compatible with Apache APISIX version 3.14.1.
-It cannot run independently and must be used with Apache APISIX.

 ## Author